bucketfulofsunshine/Lunia-For-Good-Parties/README.md

 A: Yes.
 But a request was made to open it up to more parties.
 While the dialogue might not suit a True Neutral or Chaotic Neutral main, I'm happy to expand those options if players have suggestions for them.

+### Q: Why is this not playable by evil protagonists?

+A: Originally, my intent was for only *good-aligned & lawful neutral characters* to be viable.
+But, on reflection, I allowed neutral-aligned characters too since there's already a party reputation check involved.
+LFGP's plot relies on the Planetars believing the party to be good & upstanding.
+They would sense an evil-aligned CHARNAME & that character might be named on the Scroll of Retribution for other reasons besides.
+Luckily Morpheus' mod already access to Lunia as an evil-aligned character.

 ## CHANGELOG

 * **20250914** - V1.3 Release.